Sorry, you need to enable JavaScript to visit this website.

 Tips for Doing Route 66 on a Motorbike

-Ideal way to explore Route 66 is on two wheels, but before you set off on your epic trip, you need to know a few important things to ensure your trip runs smoothly.
-Here are some Route 66 tips that you should definitely know.
+The ideal way to explore Route 66 is on two wheels, but before you set off on your epic trip, you need to know a few important things to ensure your trip runs smoothly.
+Here are some Route 66 tips that you should know.

 First, choose the right bike.
-A touring motorcycle may be ideal to handle the challenging routes with a model that feels comfortable traveling at around 30-70 mph with plenty of low RPM torque.
+A touring motorcycle may be ideal to handle challenging routes with a model that feels comfortable travelling at around 30-70 mph with plenty of low RPM torque.

 Secondly, you need to go at the right time of year.
 May to October is the best window of opportunity to avoid freezing temperatures, dust storms, and torrential rain.